 Zammit has used pheromone traps in the past with mixed results, but now relies on hand collection and crushing.
 The change in tactics also solved the problem of raccoons discovering the traps and making a mess of them trying to snack on the trapped beetles.
 Tschanz recommends knocking the beetles into a pail of soapy water.

-Stacey Hickman, entomologist at Natural Insect Control in Stevensville, Ont., recommends using nematodes to control the grub stage on ornamentals and lawns.
+Stacey Hickman, entomologist at Natural Insect Control in Stevensville, Ontario, recommends using nematodes to control the grub stage on ornamentals and lawns.

 Like the aphid, spider mites have piercing, sucking mouthparts with which they feed on the underside of leaves.
 While the insects are small and difficult to see, their feeding causes a recognizable speckling on foliage.
 There are many types of mites affecting many kinds of plants, but the one most often seen in ornamental and vegetable gardens is the two-spotted spider mite.